On Repeat: Cello, Verticality, Feedback

 A full list of the three sequential “trios” projects is being updated in this read-only Google spreadsheet.

-Disquiet Junto Project 0748: And a Two (2/3)
+Disquiet Junto Project 0749: And a Three (3/3)

 There are two versions of the instructions for this week’s project — one very short, the other very long, should clarifications prove useful.
-(You can do two tracks this week, if you’d like, just be sure to read the longer set of instructions if you elect to.)
+(You can do three tracks this week, if you’d like, just be sure to read the longer set of instructions if you elect to.)

 . . .